 Growers urged to fill out National Lost Crop Register survey to help labour advocacy

-The lack of labour across Australia available to producers of fresh fruits and vegetables has already resulted in lost crops.
-With no silver bullet in sight, we expect this to continue through summer and into next year.
+The lack of labour across Australia available to producers of fresh fruits and vegetables continues to result in lost crops.
+With no silver bullet in sight, we expect this to continue through spring and summer.

 It is vitally important as an industry that we record and track these losses.

 That is why AUSVEG is urging growers to fill out the National Lost Crop Register survey to help with our ongoing advocacy surrounding labour.

 The evidence gathered through this national register as this issue unfolds will enable us to inform decision-making and improve our ability to advocate for greater government intervention where necessary.
 All responses are entered anonymously.